…a little bit of history

 - Food and Cold Weather Provision

 We believe we can pull people together and make things happen.
-We have an established track record delivering excellent outcomes.
+We have a well established track record delivering excellent outcomes.

-We are supported by over 250 volunteers in the areas of food handling and sorting, foodbank and winter café volunteers.
-Our support is growing among local businesses.
-We have a board of dedicated and experienced trustees drawn from the public, private, voluntary and community sectors.
+We are supported by over 250 volunteers in the areas of food handling and sorting, foodbank and winter provision.
+We are greatly supported by local businesses large and small.
+And we are steered by a board of dedicated and broadly experienced trustees.

 Get in Touch

 Whether you are telling others about Urban Outreach, planning an event, fundraising, raising awareness or taking a church service or school assembly, please Contact Us.
 We can arrange for a speaker at your event and supply any promotional resources that you may need.